Curriculum Vitae

 Current Research

-I lead the Brain (and Physiological) Data Group, which focuses on the role that Mental Workload plays in our everyday life as we interact with technologies.
+I lead the Brain Data Group, which focuses on measuring cognitive activity in everyday life.
 This involves a) measuring levels of mental workload as we interact with technology, b) evaluating how we experience mental workload over time, and c) the neuroethics concerns of neurotechnology becoming part of our lives.
 Since joining Nottingham in 2012, we have focused on demonstrating the validity and efficacy of using functional Near-Infrared Spectroscopy (fNIRS) in HCI, as a method of measuring mental workload during interaction.
 With consumer brain scanners now available, our research also focuses on the inevitable future of living with neurotechnology and other wearables and systems that try to estimate and track our cognitive activity.
 We call this Cognitive Personal Informatics, where we consider how technology will try to show us this data, what goals people will have for their lives, and what neuroethical concerns this new type of personal data creates, both personally and for e.g. employers.

 Community Participation